Yuen Tsun Nam

-Yuen Tsun Nam (born 24 May 1991) is a Hong Kong footballer who plays for Hong Kong First Division League club Wing Yee as a defender.
-His twins brother Yuen Tsun Tung is also a professional footballer, currently plays for Wing Yee as well.
+Yuen Tsun Nam (born 24 May 1991) is a Hong Kong former professional footballer who played as a defender.
+His twin brother Yuen Tsun Tung is also a former professional footballer.

 Club career

 Early career

-Yuen Tsun Nam joined famous Hong Kong football academy Rangers (HKG) youth team in 2007.
+Yuen Tsun Nam joined the famous Hong Kong football academy Rangers youth team in 2007.
 After spending two and a half seasons in Rangers, he joined Yuen Long youth team in 2010.

-TSW Pegasus
+Pegasus

-He signed his first professional contract with TSW Pegasus before the start of 2010–11 season.
+He signed his first professional contract with Pegasus before the start of the 2010–11 season.
 However, he was not given too many playing chances.
-He featured two league matches and one cup match only.
+He featured in two league matches and one cup match only.
 He spent most of the time in the reserves team.

-In the 2011–12 season, since there were many players on his position, he only got limited playing chances.
+In the 2011–12 season, since there were many players in his position, he only got limited playing chances.
 Same as last season, he featured two league matches and one cup match only.
-In January 2012, he was loaned to Hong Kong Sapling, where he played six matches in overall.
+In January 2012, he was loaned to Hong Kong Sapling, where he played six matches overall.
 He returned to TSW Pegasus at the end of season.

-Sunray Cave JC Sun Hei
+Sun Hei

-In July 2012, he joined AFC Cup participant Sunray Cave JC Sun Hei, since the club claimed that they wanted a younger team.
+In July 2012, he joined AFC Cup participant Sun Hei, since the club claimed that they wanted a younger team.